mezzoblue/canadian-craft-breweries/README.md

 Comprehensive geodata for Canadian Craft Breweries.
 Intended to drive beermap.ca.
 One day.
 Eventually.

-Data is currently being filled in from a converted KML file, should go quick.
+Data is as complete as possible for every province except Quebec, which is still in progress.

 View the maps here: